ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 ### Wi-SUN related configuration parameters

 The following parameters are only valid for the Wi-SUN FAN mesh network.
-These are in use when the application uses the `WisunInterface` class.
+These are in use when the application uses the `WisunInterface` class:

 ```wisun
 Configuration parameters